daisugiland/daisugi/packages/kado/README.md

 Well tested. | [Without any external code dependencies and small size.](https://bundlephobia.com/result?p=@daisugi/kado) | Used in production.

-Kado is a minimal and unobtrusive inversion of control container.
+**Kado** is a minimal and unobtrusive inversion of control container.

+## 🌟 Features

+- 💡 Minimal overhead < 1.5KB.
+- ⚡️ Written in TypeScript.
+- 📦 Only uses trusted dependencies.
+- 🔨 Powerful and agnostic to your code.
+- 🤝 Is used in production.
+- ⚡️ Exports ES Modules as well as CommonJS.

 ## Usage